cyeunghl/cellSplitter/README.md

 - Log the measured suspension concentration and total harvest volume in the culture detail view before planning to automatically feed that data into both the seeding planner and passage forms.
+- Record the pre-split confluency just before harvest—the value auto-fills the passage form and is saved with the resulting passage entry for future reference.
 - Cell concentration inputs accept plain numbers as well as shorthand such as `300K`, `1.5e6`, or `2.3M` cells/mL.
 - Use the “Use previous passage media” checkbox when logging a passage to keep media